Whiti Hereaka: Biography

-Whiti Hereaka was born in 1978 and grew up in Taupo.
+Whiti Hereaka was born in 1978 and grew up in Taupō.
 Hereaka is of Ngāti Tūwharetoa, Te Arawa and Pākehā descent.
 Her favourite childhood reading included books by Roald Dahl, the Narnia series, Anne of Green Gables, Tanglewood Tales and The Moomins.

 She is a barrister and solicitor and holds a Masters in Creative Writing (Scriptwriting) from the International Institute of Modern Letters at Victoria University of Wellington.
 In 2022, she was appointed as a permanent, fulltime lecturer in the creative writing programme at Te Kunenga ki Pūrehuroa / Massey University.

 Hereaka has written many plays for stage and radio as well as several novels, and has held a number of writing residencies, including writer in residence at Randell Cottage in Wellington in 2007, the Summer residency at the Michael King Writers Centre in 2012, writer in residence at the International Writers Program in Iowa City in 2013 and the Māori Writer’s Residency at the Michael King Writers Centre in 2017.

 She has been invited to appear at several festivals including the Auckland Writers Festival, the Taipei International Book Exhibition in Taiwan and the Singapore Writers Festival (all in 2015) and the WORD Christchurch Festival in 2018.

 In 2012 she was selected for Te Papa Tupu, a writers’ programme supported by the Māori Literature Trust, Huia Publishers, Creative New Zealand and Te Puni Kōkiri and she has since been a mentor and judge for the same programme.

 Her book Legacy from 2018 is a timeslip novel about a Māori teenager who travels back in time to World War I and finds himself serving as his great-great grandfather, Te Ariki, in the Māori Contingent.

 She is a trustee of the Māori Literature Trust, and lives in Wellington, New Zealand.